-(c) A affirms that on a certain day he saw B at Malacca.
+(c) A affirms that on a certain day A saw B at Malacca.

-A is asked whether he himself was not on that day at Penang.
-He denies it.
+A is asked whether A was not on that day at Penang.
+A denies it.

 Evidence is offered to show that A was on that day at Penang.